DELTAHANDS: A Synergistic Dexterous Hand Framework Based on Delta Robots: Dexterous grasping and manipulation

 \subsection{Teleoperation for dexterous manipulation}

-In order to show our hands' dexterity, we mount our 9-actuator hand on a Franka robot arm and teleoperate both the hand and the arm to demonstrate three dexterous manipulation tasks: cloth folding, cap opening, and cable rearrangement as shown in Fig.~\ref{fig:teleoperation}.

-We use a leap motion camera with its built-in human hand and finger tracking to teleoperate both the Delta hand and the arm as shown in Fig.~\ref{fig:teleoperation-setup}.
-We map the translational movement of the wrist to the Franka robot arm's translational motion, and the index and thumb fingers' translational movement from two hands to the Delta hand's four-finger motions.
-Using real-time teleoperation along with human corrections when monitoring the task, we can achieve a human-in-the-loop control system.
+In order to show \name' dexterity, we teleoperate a 9-actuator hand and a Franka robot arm by using a Leap Motion \cite{Ultraleap} camera with its built-in human hand and finger tracking (Fig.~\ref{fig:teleoperation-setup}).
+We map the operator's left-hand palm translational motions to the Franka robot arm's end-effector (EE) motions and two hands' index and thumb fingers' translational motions to the \name' four-finger motions.
+We demonstrate three dexterous manipulation tasks: cloth folding, cap opening, and cable rearrangement (Fig.~\ref{fig:teleoperation}).
+Using real-time teleoperation with human corrections, we can achieve a closed human-in-the-loop control system.

-\paragraph{Cloth folding} We first teleoperate the robot arm to approach an unfolded cloth on the table.
-Then we close two sets of fingers horizontally to pinch the center line of the cloth, lift the folded cloth, and place it back on the table.
-Then we fold the cloth again by closing another two sets of fingers vertically, repeating the lifting and placing.
-Here we can fold a cloth with only translational motions of our hand which previously was demonstrated using dual arms with two grippers along with orientation adjustments.

-To reduce the noise during the motion mapping, we project the operator's motions to the X and Y principle directions and then map to Delta hand's motions similar to Eigengrasps~\cite{ciocarlie2007dexterous}.
-We observe the stability improvements during the experiments by using motion dimensionality reduction.

-\paragraph{Cap opening} We first reach an unopened bottle by teleoperating the robot arm and then use a mapping of polar coordinates to the x,y positions of all fingers to create a twisting motion to open the cap.
-After the cap is fully loosened, we grasp the cap and remove it from the bottle.
-This task leverages the in-hand rotation which fully uses the workspace of the Delta robots in the XY plane.
-Similarly to before, we use motion dimensionality reduction to map the operator's left-hand finger motions to control the radius of the polar coordinates, and right-hand finger motions to control the angles for all four fingers of the Delta hand.

-\paragraph{Cable arrangement} We place a segment of cable loosely tangled on the table.
-We first reach the center of the cable loops and then extend four fingers to expand and loosen the cable loops.
-Then we either grasp a short segment of the cable on two different points or the end knot of the cable and move it to the side.
-After several iterations of grasping and moving, the cable is straightened.
-Here we also use the same motion dimensionality reduction as the cloth folding task.
+To stabilize and simplify teleoperation, we leverage both \textit{software synergies} in EE space and \textit{hardware synergies} in actuation space.
+When mapping the operator fingers' motions to \name' EE motions, we pre-define task-specified synergy matrix $S \in \mathbb{R}^{12 \times 12}$ to coordinate finger motions similar to Eigengrasps~\cite{ciocarlie2007dexterous}.
+Then, the \name' EE poses are converted to a feasible actuation space by using the hand's IK model with projection matrix P from Eq.~\ref{eq:projection}.
+Thus, given the operator's finger positions as $X = [p_{left\_thumb}, p_{left\_index}, p_{right\_thumb}, p_{right\_index}] \in \mathbb{R}^{12}$, where $p = [x, y, z]$, we map it to the \name' actuation space as $A = P \times IK(S X) \in \mathbb{R}^{9}$.